rahulyadav170923/grofers_demo/README.txt

 Events:
     'transaction' : This is a custom event triggered when client send transaction infomation to server.
     The imformation contains the amount credited/debited .
-The data is used change balance and append transaction.
+The data is used change balance and append transaction and return new values of stores keys.

     'messages' : Inbuilt event to recieve and send messages through websockets.